By Jackie Gerson, PhD candidate in ecology and global health doctoral scholar

 It is estimated that over 45,000 people take part in artisanal gold mining in this region.
 In their quest for gold, miners emit annually an estimated 30-40 tons of mercury into the environment, destroy an estimated 4437 ha of forests, and load enormous quantities of sediment into the river.
 In turn, humans and animals living in the region are beginning to face the consequences—elevated mercury concentrations in indigenous communities, decreased populations of fish in the river and loss of sensitive species.

-I have come to Lima to meet with government officials, NGOs, and reporters to share with them the results of previous research on artisanal gold mining in Madre de Dios.
-This region is one of the most well-studied areas globally on the impacts of artisanal gold mining, with 22 articles published in peer-reviewed journals.
+I have come to Lima as part of a Duke Bass Connections team to meet with government officials, NGOs, and reporters.
+Other members of the team—Dr. Bill Pan, Dr. Ernesto Ortiz, and Chris Lara (mid-career fellow of the Master of International Development Policy)—have spent the last few months coordinating these meetings, so that we can share with the results of previous research on artisanal gold mining in Madre de Dios.
+This region is one of the most well-studied areas globally on the impacts of artisanal gold mining, with twenty-two articles published in peer-reviewed journals, including several by Duke researchers.
 Yet, the majority of these articles are locked behind paywalls or contain scientific jargon that make it difficult for Peruvians to access.
 Our team has therefore compiled a two-page science brief, a complete annotated bibliography, and a website that allows for this important information to be more available.

-As we enter each meeting, I prepare to observe the interactions between meeting attendees.
-I am accompanied by a Sanford School of Public Policy master’s student in public policy, who has previous experience working with policymakers and whose role on our team is to connect the science with the policy.
+As we enter each meeting, I prepare to learn about engaging science with policy by observing the interactions between meeting attendees.
+I am accompanying Lara, who has extensive experience working with policymakers and whose role on our team is to connect the science with the policy.

-He takes the lead in introducing us, our project, our work and our goals for future interactions.
-I use this as an opportunity to learn communication best practices outside the world of scientists, stepping in as necessary to explain in greater detail our scientific methods and hypotheses, as well as the implications of previous scientific findings.
+He takes the lead during the meetings—introducing us, our project, our work and our goals for future interactions.
+I use this as an opportunity to learn communication best practices outside the world of scientists, stepping in as necessary to explain in greater detail our scientific methods and hypotheses, as well as the implications of previous scientific findings, but mostly just making mental notes to guide future interactions I hope to have.

 When we leave the meetings, there is generally a positive attitude in the room.
 Our new collaborators are excited to receive the information that we provide and for the promise that we will share our results with them.
 And we, for our part, are glad to find that our science can be used to inform policy decisions.